JustErikSK/BetterSkyblockDrops-plugin/README.md

 # BetterSkyblockDrops Plugin
 This plugin brings new loot for zombies, blazes, husks, skeletons, wither skeletons, withers and zombified piglins.

-Now with seasonal events too! *(only Halloween event is available at the moment, more to come in the future)*
+Now with seasonal events too!
+(Halloween and Christmas)

 **INSTALLATION:**
 1. Use one of these options to download BetterSkyblockDrops plugin: